cbrown5/cbrown5.github.io/_posts/2016-11-14-mapping-abundance-photos.md

 ---
 layout: md_layout
 category: rstats
-title: "Extracting exif data from photos using R"
+title: "Create an interactive web map with geotagged photos"
 published: false
 ---

-## Part 2:
+## Part 2: Create an interactive web map with geotagged photos

 See the other [parts in this series of blog posts](/rstats/2016/11/14/photos-to-spatialstat.html).